Bupa commences operations under ADF Health Services contract

 Bupa awarded ADF Health Services Contract

-Bupa confirmed today it has been awarded a contract to provide an integrated health care system to the Australian Defence Force.
+Bupa has confirmed it has been awarded a contract to provide an integrated health care system to the Australian Defence Force (ADF).

 Richard Bowden, Bupa’s Chief Executive Officer, said the ADF Health Services Contract would see Bupa responsible for supporting the provision of end to end health care to Defence personnel.

-“Bupa is delighted to have been selected to provide this service and we look forward to leveraging our network of care providers to deliver health outcomes for the ADF community,” Mr Bowden said.
+“Bupa is delighted to have been selected to provide this service and we look forward to leveraging our network of care providers to deliver health outcomes for the Australian Defence Force community,” Mr Bowden said.

 “This complements the care we provide for more than five million Australians every day as both a health insurer and care provider through our dental, optical, audiology and medical assessment clinics.”